Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/README.md

 To get started with [Project Griffon](../../beta/project-griffon/) in your app, you'll need to:

 1. Install the AEP Assurance extension in the Data Collection UI.
-2. Add Assurance SDK extension library to your app
+2. Add the Assurance extension to your app
    1. Import AEP Assurance into your app
    2. Register and implement extension APIs